-To recap, there are two brilliant Henry vacuums that we consider to be the best of the best.
-The Henry Quick (opens in new tab) is great for compact homes and smaller families, and it's super easy to both use and store, though it comes in at £299.99 RRP.
-Otherwise, if you do have space to store a larger cylinder model, then we can't fault the Henry HVR160 (opens in new tab) as it can withstand literally what life throws at it, even house renovation dust.
+The is great for compact homes and smaller families, and it's super easy to both use and store, though it comes in at £299.99 RRP.
+Otherwise, if you do have space to store a larger cylinder model, then we can't fault the as it can withstand literally what life throws at it, even house renovation dust.
 This particular model is also very quiet and tames pet hair incredibly well, too.
 It's also just £149.99 (RRP price).

-We've had hands-on experience with every single Henry vacuum in this guide.
-We test them in our own homes for several weeks or months (sometimes longer) in order to put these vacs through real-life situations.
-We use these vacuum cleaners on our hard floors, rugs, carpets, stairs, and car interiors.
-Our experience with each of the products we test is then shared with you, our Real Homes readers, to help you find the perfect vacuum cleaner.
+We've tested these vacuums in our own homes for several weeks or months and usesd them on all types of flooring.
+Our experience with each of the products we test is then shared, to help you find the perfect vacuum cleaner.

 Meet our Henry vacuum cleaner testers below:

 Jen is now the homes editor for TechRadar.
 Previously she has written for Ideal Home, Real Homes, and Homes & Gardens as the appliances editor.
-She is a big fan of Henry vacs, and thinks they make the perfect reliable and robust appliance for cleaning at home.
+She is a big fan of Henry vacs and thinks they make the perfect reliable and robust appliance for cleaning at home.
 From this list, she's tried and loved the Henry HVR160 and the Henry Pet 200, and has compared their performances side by side in reviews too.
-The Henry HVR160 tops this list and is one of Jen's favourite vacs ever (and she's tested a lot of them).

-Sarah is a freelance journalist and editor writing for websites, national newspapers, and magazines.
+Sarah is a contributing editor, and writes for websites, national newspapers, and magazines.
 She tried out the Henry HVB160 cordless vacuum cleaner for us to see how it contended against the classic Henry HVR160 model.
-Her experience of the HVB160 was good.
-The vac is a seriously useful appliance with a strong battery life.

-Linda is a freelance journalist who has specialised in home tech, interior design, and fitness for more than two decades.
+Linda is a contributing editor who specialises in home tech, interior design, and fitness for more than two decades.
 She has tested plenty of vacuums for Real Homes, including the Henry Allergy and the Henry Eco from this list.
-She tests out vacuums in her Devon home to find out how well they performe across various floor types and how well they cope with busy family life and her three super-fluffy, world-class-moulting dogs.